javipatron/javipatron/README.md

 ### Hi there 👋

 I'm currently persuing a Master of Environmental Data Science degree at the Bren School at UCSB.
-I'm learning how to address environmental problems with data science techniques using R and Python.
-I'm particularly interested in climate change mitigation strategies and emerging technologies in the environmental sector.

-- 🌱 I’m currently learning how to address environmental problems with data science techniques using R and Python.
+I´m learning how to address environmental problems with data science techniques using R and Python.
 I'm particularly interested in climate change mitigation strategies and cabron offset projects.
 - ⚡ Fun fact: ...

 <!--